-Summers can be hot, but it's a great time for cultural festivals.
+Summers can be hot, but it's a lively time with local festivals and events.

 UZS